pachterlab/sircel/README.md

 		run_log.txt
 		run_outputs.json

 The outputs from this command can be visualized with an included ipython notebook.
 Simply point the notebook to the appropriate run output file [codeblock 3] to re-compute the plots.

-Use example: 10xGenomics data

-	[TO DO]